29 Best Trout Flies: Modern Flies Used By River Guides

 I have been using tag flies for about five years, and they are excellent for all trout.
 You can buy them from The Fly Fiend, or you will either need to tie them yourself or have someone tie them for you.

-The first time I saw this style of fly was in a book called Secret Flies of the Czech and Slovak Fly-Tiers.
+I first saw this style of fly in a book called Secret Flies of the Czech and Slovak Fly-Tiers.

-This book features top flies from over 20 competition anglers and is a fantastic book if you can get your hands on a copy.
+This book features top flies from over 20 competition anglers and is a fantastic read if you can get a copy.

-This book is hard to get and it might become a collector’s item someday and worth a lot of money, so get it while you can.
+This book is hard to get, and it might become a collector’s item someday.
+It is worth a lot of money, so get it while you can.

 A little tip for you guys.
 If you want to buy this tag fly or you want custom-tied flies that are competition quality, one of the best tyers and websites is The Fly Feind.
 I have used many of his flies tied by him.
 I am not affiliated with him at all, he just ties amazing flies and has a great selection.